jb-1811/NLP_with_NN_ws1920_OffensEval2020/xlmr/README.md

 Example command for evaluating trained model on English: <br>
 python run_offenseval.py --data_dir data/english/ --model_type xlmroberta --model_name_or_path xlm-roberta-base --output_dir exps_dir/ --task task_a --max_seq_length 150 --do_eval --language english --warmup_steps 2000 <br><br>

+For visualizing the attentions, we have provided the notebook we adapted from https://github.com/jessevig/bertviz. <br>

+We used this with Google Colab by uploading the trained model to Google drive, mounting the drive, and then loading the model into the notebook.